Security Square Mall

 Security Square Mall is a mall in Woodlawn, Baltimore County, Maryland, a suburb of Baltimore, in the United States.
 The mall features over 100 stores and restaurants, as well as a food court.
-One section of the mall, Grand Village Plaza (formerly JCPenney), previously included Korean shops and restaurants; however, most of these establishments had closed by 2010.
+One anchor store of the mall, the former JCPenney, previously included Korean shops and restaurants in an establishment called Seoul Plaza (later Grand Village Plaza), however, most of these establishments had closed by 2010.
 Security Square Mall is located adjacent to the North American School of Trades.
-The anchor stores are Bayit Furniture, Set the Captives Free Outreach Center, Burlington, and Macy's.
-There is 1 vacant anchor store that was once Sears.
+The only traditional anchor store is Bayit Furniture.
+Set the Captives Free Outreach Center takes up the space previously occupied by Seoul Plaza.
+There are three vacant anchor stores that once housed Sears, Burlington, and Macy's.

 History

 Anchor stores

-Security Square Mall opened in 1972.
+Security Square Mall opened on September 29, 1972.
 Original anchors were Sears and Hochschild Kohn's which sold its store to Hutzler's, who closed the store in 1989, and subsequently sold it to Montgomery Ward, which moved from a location on U.S. Route 40 in Catonsville that is now occupied by Walmart.
 The mall was built by the Edward J. DeBartolo corporation but sold to JMB Urban Realty in 1983.
 Hecht's opened an anchor store in a new building in August 1979.

-Woolworth closed in 1997 and was replaced with Burlington Coat Factory.
+Woolworth closed in 1997 and was replaced by Burlington Coat Factory.
 Montgomery Ward closed in 2001 and became Modell's Sporting Goods three years later.

 JCPenney closed its store at Security Square in 2001 due to declining sales.
 Two years later, the two-story JCPenney space was converted to Seoul Plaza, a "mall within a mall" consisting of several Korean shops and restaurants, as well as a Grand Mart supermarket.
 The Grand Mart closed in May 2008.
 Modell's closed in mid-2008.
 In 2005, home goods retailer Anna's Linens opened its first Maryland store at Security Square.
 One year later, Hecht's was converted to Macy's.

 In 2018, Seoul Plaza was renamed to Grand Village Plaza.

 On August 6, 2019, it was announced that Sears would be closing in October 2019 as part of a plan to close 26 stores nationwide which left Burlington and Macy's as the only anchors left.

 in July 2021, a shooting occurred at the facility.

+On January 9, 2025, it was announced that Macy's store would be closing in March 2025 as part of a plan to close 66 stores nationwide.
+The store closed on March 23, 2025.